The dreaded prickly heat!

 These glands can now rupture and release sweat into the surrounding tissues.
 The extruded material incites an inflammatory reaction and producing the characteristic rash.

-If you are regularly giving oil or ghee baths to your child, then these two tend to clog the sweat pores, setting off the process of prickly heat formation.
+If you regularly give your child oil or ghee baths, then these two tend to clog the sweat pores, setting off the process of prickly heat formation.

-The rash is typically red, raised, intensely itchy in clumps and typically occurs in areas that are covered by clothes.
-The rash may also occur in exposed areas.
+The rash is typically red, raised, and intensely itchy in clumps.
+It typically occurs in areas covered by clothes, but it may also occur in exposed areas.
 It may be extensive.
-In some individuals, usually in adult females, these rashes typically happen in the underarms or groins, and this type of rash is not related to the weather.
+In some individuals, usually adult females, these rashes typically happen in the underarms or groins, and this type of rash is not related to the weather.

 Where does it typically occur?